ceberly/seq-www/README.md

 seq-www uses https://github.com/aterrien/jQuery-Knob for dial rendering.
 Please consult the relevant license information there as well.

-Here are some useful resources for understanding the web API and the style of synthesis that I tried to do here:
+Here are some useful resources for understanding the web audio API and the style of synthesis that I tried to do here:

 https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html